-Student Decision-making: How Parents can Help
+Student decision-making: How parents can help

-Helping and supporting your son or daughter to make well-informed career and education decisions can feel like a heavy responsibility.
+Helping and supporting your child to make wellinformed career and education decisions can feel like a heavy responsibility.

-The best role that parents/guardians can play in their teenager's decision-making process is to be supportive, acting as a sounding board and advisor, allowing your son or daughter the time and space that they need to identify the options that are right for them.
+The best role that parents/guardians can play in their teenager's decision-making process is to be supportive, acting as a sounding board and advisor, allowing your child the time and space that they need to identify the options that are right for them.

-Below are some recommended steps to work through with your son or daughter to help them identify study and career options that match their interests and strengths.
+Below are some recommended steps to work through with your child to help them identify study and career options that match their interests and strengths.

-- Ask your son/daughter open-ended questions that will help them to examine themselves building self-awareness.
-Focus on their interests, things that they are good at, and their personal values relating to work, communities, and the world around them. - If your son/daughter is unsure about what career they might desire, ask them questions that will help them to define broad areas of interest, such as helping people or scientific work.
+- Ask your child open-ended questions that will help them to examine themselves building self-awareness.
+Focus on their interests, things that they are good at, and their personal values relating to work, communities, and the world around them. - If your child is unsure about what career they might desire, ask them questions that will help them to define broad areas of interest, such as helping people or scientific work.
 Encourage them to investigate multiple options within each field.
-Pursuing work or study in an area of interest is vital for maintaining the motivation and satisfaction that will help them get through tough times. - Discuss what your son/daughter needs or wants from their future career.
+Pursuing work or study in an area of interest is vital for maintaining the motivation and satisfaction that will help them get through tough times. - Discuss what your child needs or wants from their future career.
 Attitudes to the need for money, security or self-development vary from person to person. - Try not to impose your own ideas, but rather help by asking questions that will them to clarify their issues.
 For example, "This job does not have much physical activity in it, and yet you have said that it is important to you.
-How much will that really matter?" - Point your son/daughter towards reliable sources of information about careers and to look at websites such as www.careers.govt.nz - Encourage your son or daughter to attend a careers meeting (career development consultation) with King's Careers staff (Mr Apa or Ms Brook) - Encourage your son/daughter in any activity that develops skills.
+How much will that really matter?" - Point your child towards reliable sources of information about careers and to look at websites such as www.careers.govt.nz - Encourage your child to attend a careers meeting (career development consultation) with King's Careers staff (Mr Apa or Ms Brook) - Encourage your child in any activity that develops skills.
 Many of the important transferable skills that employers look for are developed at school through the general curriculum.
-Skills are also gathered from voluntary, part-time or holiday jobs, as well as from leisure and sporting activities. - Discuss subject choice with your son/daughter each year.
+Skills are also gathered from voluntary, part-time or holiday jobs, as well as from leisure and sporting activities. - Discuss subject choice with your child each year.
 Which subjects best suit their plans for the future?
 Do you agree with their thinking?
 If you have concerns, consult with a career expert at school (Mr Apa, Careers Director or Ms Brook, Careers Consultant) as well as a conversation with one or more of their teachers.

-Seven skills and abilities that parents can use to help their son or daughter to clarify their interests, and explore their options for future study and career
+Seven skills and abilities that parents can use to help their child to clarify their interests, and explore their options for future study and career